salazarbrandon1257/Project1/README.md

 In this project I will add methods to an existing linked list class and make a stack to solve the balanced symbol problem.

-Part 1

-   Modified the author's "MyLinkedList" class to add the following methods:
+1. Modified the author's "MyLinkedList" class to add the following methods:

    a.  swap
         receives two index positions as parameters, and swaps the nodes at